gorogoro-uk/codewars/README.md

 # codewars

-My solutions to codewars kata
-and some cool best practice solutions
+My solutions to codewars kata in Python and some cool best practice solutions